Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Add an alias IP range to the subnet used by the GKE clusters.
 - [ ] Create a new VPC, and set up VPC peering with the existing VP.
 - [x] Expand the CIDR range of the relevant subnet for the cluster.

+To ensure that your VPC-native Google Kubernetes Engine (GKE) clusters can grow in nodes when needed and the IPs available for the nodes are exhausted, the best approach is:

+- **Expand the CIDR range of the relevant subnet for the cluster.**

+**Reasoning:**
+- **IP Address Expansion:** By expanding the CIDR range of the subnet, you increase the pool of available IP addresses for nodes within that subnet.
+This directly addresses the issue of IP address exhaustion.
+- **Minimal Disruption:** While expanding the CIDR range requires careful planning to avoid disruption, it allows you to scale your clusters within the same subnet without the need for additional subnets or VPCs.
+- **Scalability:** This approach ensures that your existing clusters can grow in terms of node count without running into IP address limitations.

+**Why Other Options are Wrong:**
+- **Create a new subnet in the same region:** Creating a new subnet doesn't solve the problem of IP address exhaustion in the existing subnet.
+It also adds complexity and requires migration of existing resources.
+- **Add an alias IP range:** Adding an alias IP range is useful for adding more IPs within a subnet but might not solve the problem if the subnet's CIDR range itself is too small.
+- **Create a new VPC and set up VPC peering:** This approach involves unnecessary complexity and doesn't directly address the IP address exhaustion issue in the current subnet.

+Therefore, **expanding the CIDR range of the relevant subnet for the cluster** is the correct choice to ensure that your VPC-native GKE clusters can grow in nodes when needed while maintaining network efficiency and minimizing disruption.

 **[⬆ Back to Top](#table-of-contents)**